 - Cover the bread tin with a tea towel and place in a warm area for 1-2 hours or until doubled in size.
 See notes for overnight proving.

-- To make icing mix all the ingredients together to form a smooth paste.
+- To make the icing, mix all the ingredients to form a smooth paste.